seay28/datasharingframework.github.io/docs/src/stable/guideline/releases/configFhir.md

----
-title: DSF 0.9.0 Configuration Parameters - FHIR Server
+## DSF 0.9.1 Configuration Parameters - FHIR Server
-icon: install
----

 Please note: Additional parameters (not listed here) are used to define elements of the external FHIR bundle.

 ### ORG_HIGHMED_DSF_FHIR_CLIENT_CERTIFICATE